 A:The sun's rays are most intense from 10 a.m. to 4 p.m. and are strongest at high altitudes or when reflected off water, snow or sand.

 A:Tanning is the result of increased melanin production, skin's natural pigment.

 Q:What are the long-term effects of tanning?

-A:Tanning is the primary cause of the look of aging such as fine lines, wrinkle, sagging and dark spots.
-Long term exposure will cause your skin to age more quickly, along with increasing the risk of developing skin cancer.
+A:Tanning is the primary cause of the look of ageing, such as fine lines, wrinkles, sagging and dark spots.
+Long-term exposure will cause your skin to age more quickly, along with increasing the risk of developing skin cancer.

 Q:How does air conditioning affect my skin?

 A:Air conditioning can draw natural moisture from your skin, leaving it dry.